 Please ensure all files are uploaded with your revised paper, including any Figures, Tables or Supplementary files.
 These will not be brought forward with the revised submission automatically.

 For revised papers, you will be required to provide a response to the comments made by the Associate Editor, Reviewers and Editorial Office.
 Please ensure these are included within a single file and that every comment is responded to and/or addressed in the article file as appropriate.

 Please provide a tracked changes version of your revised paper (a version with the changes highlighted) as a separate file from the main article.

 If there are changes to the authorship of the paper during the revision, an Authorship Change form must be completed.
+Please include your fully completed form with your revised submission.
+All changes are subject to moderation by the Editorial Office.
 More information on changes to authorship can be found on our Editorial Policy page.